kytos/documentation/tutorials/napps/create_your_napp.rst

 between themselves, throught events (KycoEvents), and they can also expose REST endpoints to the world.

-If you are developing a basic SDN application, you should be able to everything inside a Napp, without have to patch the controller core.
+If you are developing a basic SDN application, you should be able to do everything inside a Napp, without having to patch the controller core.

 ..
-NOTE:: If you found something that is limiting your napp development, don't shy away from report us this issue on our |controller_github|_.
+NOTE:: If you found something that is limiting your napp development, don't shy away from reporting us this issue on our |controller_github|_.

 The idea of a NApp is to be as atomic as it can be, solving a small and specific problem, in a way that NApps can work togheter to solve a bigger problem, following the |dotdiw|_.

 Moreover, you can see the NApps developped by the Kytos Community on our NApps
 Server: http://napps.kytos.io.